Deterministic generation of single B centers in hBN by one-to-one conversion from UV centers

 \section{Interconversion of UV and B centers}

-The experimental setup which allows for in-situ monitoring of the activation and deactivation of individual color centers in the UV and blue spectral range is presented in Figure~\ref{Setup}a.
+We investigate hBN exfoliated from high-pressure, high-temperature grown crystals natively incorporating carbon impurities (see Methods for sample preparation).
+The experimental setup which allows for \textit{in-situ} monitoring of the activation and deactivation of individual color centers in the UV and blue spectral range is presented in Figure~\ref{Setup}a.
 The sample is placed inside a scanning electron microscope (SEM), where a holed parabolic mirror is positioned above the sample to collect the emitted photons outside the microscope.
 A spectrometer is placed at the output port of the SEM.
 Figure~\ref{Setup}b shows the CL spectrum of a hBN crystal under electron irradiation.
 Three recognizable features can be observed.
-The exciton emission is visible at about 215~nm; the three equally spaced peaks in the 300-350~nm range are the signature of the UV emitter C$_\mathrm{B}$C$_\mathrm{N}$ with a zero-phonon line at 305~nm and its phonon replica; the peaks at 440~nm and 465~nm originate respectively from the B center zero-phonon line and optical phonon replica~\cite{Taniguchi07, Vuong16, Plo25}.
-Using a flip-mount mirror, we can channel the emission to a single-photon detection system.
+The exciton emission is visible at about 215~nm; the three equally spaced peaks in the 300-350~nm range are the signature of the UV emitter C$_\mathrm{B}$C$_\mathrm{N}$ with a zero-phonon line at 305~nm and its phonon replica; the peaks at 440~nm and 465~nm originate respectively from the B center zero-phonon line and optical phonon replica.\cite{Taniguchi07, Vuong16, Plo25} Using a flip-mount mirror, we can channel the emission to a single-photon detection system.
 The emitted light is then separated into two frequency bands, UV and blue regions respectively, using a dichroic mirror and bandpass filters.
 The bandwidth of both detection channels is depicted by the shaded areas on Fig.~\ref{Setup}b.
 Both signals are simultaneously detected by APDs.
 This setup allows to be sensitive to the CL signal associated with individual UV and B centers.